Muse Technology

 Series A in 2006

-Avidia, Inc. is a biopharmaceutical company based in Mountain View, California, that focuses on the discovery and development of therapeutic proteins.
-Founded in 2003, the company specializes in creating Avimer therapeutic proteins designed to treat a range of conditions, including autoimmunity, inflammation, oncology, and neurology.
-Avidia aims to innovate in the field of protein therapeutics to address significant medical needs across these therapeutic areas.
+Avidia, Inc. is a biopharmaceutical company based in Mountain View, California, that specializes in discovering and developing therapeutic proteins.
+Founded in 2003, the company focuses on creating Avimer therapeutic proteins designed to treat a range of medical conditions, including autoimmunity, inflammation, oncology, and neurology.
+Avidia employs innovative protein structural motifs to address these therapeutic areas, aiming to provide effective treatment options for various ailments.

 Eledon Pharmaceuticals